 Under these transitional arrangements, the company is responsible for appointing auditors to local government, police and local NHS bodies, for setting audit fees and for making arrangements for the certification of housing benefit subsidy claims.

 From 2017/18, the transitional arrangements will end for local NHS bodies and smaller authorities, and PSAA will no longer be responsible for appointing their auditors.

 The transitional arrangements have been extended by one year for local government and police bodies, so PSAA will continue to be responsible for appointing their auditors for the audit of the accounts for 2017/18.

-In July 2016, the Secretary of State for Communities and Local Government specified PSAA as an appointing person under regulation 3 of the Local Audit (Appointing Person) Regulations 2015.
-This means that PSAA can make auditor appointments for audits of the accounts from 2018/19 of principal authorities that choose to opt into its arrangements.
+In July 2016, the Secretary of State for Communities and Local Government specified PSAA as an appointing person under the provisions of the Local Audit and Accountability Act 2014.
+This means that PSAA will make auditor appointments for audits of the accounts from 2018/19 of principal local government authorities that opt into its arrangements.
 Further information on PSAA’s new role can be found here.